NZDevelopment/Nurished/README.md

 <h3 id="template">Template</h3>

-- This template was adopted and adapted from README.md templates published by <a href="https://github.com/scientistigwe/README-Template" alt="Github page of Chibueze C. Igwe" target="_blank">Chibueze C. Igwe</a>, <a href="https://github.com/Iris-Smok/Vannas-Beauty-Salon_PP1" alt="Github page of Iris Smok" target="_blank">Iris Smok</a> and <a href="https://github.com/othneildrew/Best-README-Template" alt="Github page of Othneil Drew" target="_blank">Othneil Drew</a>.
+- This template was adopted and adapted from README.md templates published by <a href="https://github.com/IkennaEgwim/README-Template" alt="Github page of Ikenna Egwim" target="_blank">Ikenna Egwim</a>, <a href="https://github.com/Iris-Smok/Vannas-Beauty-Salon_PP1" alt="Github page of Iris Smok" target="_blank">Iris Smok</a> and <a href="https://github.com/othneildrew/Best-README-Template" alt="Github page of Othneil Drew" target="_blank">Othneil Drew</a>.

 <h3 id="content">Content</h3>

-- All content was written by [**Your Name**]
+- All content was written by **Ikenna Egwim**.
-- Mention sections that was not original and the source where it was adopted from.

-- I utilized the guidance provided by [Responsive navbar and hamburger menu](https://dev.to/devggaurav/let-s-build-a-responsive-navbar-and-hamburger-menu-using-html-css-and-javascript-4gci) to develop the responsive navbar and hamburger menu.

 <h3 id="media2">Media</h3>